 Step 2 — Load your images

-You have two ways to load images:
+You have two ways to load images or videos:

 - Click to browse: click anywhere on an empty panel to open a file picker.